ian/hybrid/site/docs/pages/core-concepts.md

 ### Hybrid as a Framework

-Hybrid is a framework for building autonomous agents that combine AI capabilities with blockchain functionality.
-Unlike traditional chatbots, Hybrid agents:
+Hybrid is a TypeScript framework for building AI agents with blockchain integration and decentralized messaging.
+Hybrid agents:

-- Have their own wallet addresses and can spend money
+- Communicate through XMTP (decentralized messaging protocol)
-- Communicate through decentralized messaging protocols
+- Can interact with blockchain networks (read/write)
-- Can interact with DeFi protocols and smart contracts
+- Use AI models for intelligent responses
-- Operate autonomously with financial capabilities
+- Are extensible with custom tools and behaviors

 ### Decentralized Messaging Meets AI